Prospective Applicants

 A combination of Medical Council of Canada Qualifying Examination (MCCQE) Part 1, NAC Examination and a file review will be used to select candidates for a CAP position.
 Over the course of the one-day assessment (Multiple Mini Interview), we will be exploring candidate’s clinical skills, communication skills and clinical reasoning through a series of case-based oral stations.
 Having strong communication skills and clinical experience will position you to perform well in this exam.
 We wish to identify candidates who demonstrate good potential for success in residency training and suitability for working in communities across B.C.

-The Government of BC is launching a new medical residency stream in 2024 which will offer up to 20 expanded residency opportunities to Canadian Medical Graduates and International Medical Graduates in the following specialties: Emergency Medicine, Internal Medicine, Neurosurgery, Orthopedic Surgery, Psychiatry, Urology, and Radiology (Diagnostic).
-To accommodate this new stream, the CAP positions in 2023 will be increased from 300 to 360.
+The Province of British Columbia is launching a new medical residency stream in 2024 which will offer up to 20 expanded residency opportunities to Canadian Medical Graduates and International Medical Graduates in the following specialties: Emergency Medicine, Internal Medicine, Neurosurgery, Orthopedic Surgery, Psychiatry, Urology, and Radiology (Diagnostic).
+To accommodate this new stream, as of 2023 the number of CAP positions has increased from 300 to 360.
+For more information about the new stream, please refer to the Ministry of Health website.

 The CAP was streamlined from four weeks to a one-day, mandatory evaluation in 2017.
 The one-day assessment (Multiple Mini Interview) includes a series of structured oral interviews and examinations, during which your skills and past experiences are assessed.
 At the end of the assessment, a written evaluation is submitted on your behalf to CaRMS.